efendyk/tutorial-Predicting_NBA_Games/README.md

     - STEP_5.R:  This is the feature engineering step.
 The following features are created in this step:  day_type, home.team.record.level, away.team.record.level, home.team.overall.record.level, and away.team.overall.record.level.

-    - STEP_6.R:  In this step a XDF file is created to store the data frame used to develop the model to disk.
-The XDF file will be used by the rxGLM function to build some logistic regression models.
-We create 8 different models and rank them using the AIC statistics.
+    - STEP_6.R:  In this step a XDF file is created to store the "model.train.data" data frame to disk.
+The XDF file was used by the rxGLM function to build 8 different logistic regression models.
+The models were ranked by using the AIC statistics.

     - STEP_7.R:  A ROC curve is created in this step and the AIC statistics is also calculated.
 This information is used to test the worthiness of the model